altrome/UD120/final_project/README.md

 As said previously, the final Classifier Used was DecisionTreeClassifier, basically due to the balance among all the evaluation Metrics, but specially the F1 Score.
 The time spent performing the calculations was an important point on the final decision too.

-The in initial values of the evaluation metrics without tunning the classifier were:
+The initial values of the evaluation metrics without tunning the classifier were:

 | Accuracy | Precision | Recall |   F1  |
 |----------|-----------|--------|-------|